LAPD Chief Michel Moore to retire at end of February

-LAPD Chief Michel Moore will be retiring from his position at the end of February, the 40-year department veteran announced Friday at Los Angeles City Hall.
+LAPD Chief Michel Moore will be retiring from his position at the end of February, the 43-year department veteran announced Friday.

-Moore announced his decision, earlier confirmed with law enforcement sources by the NBC4 I-Team, Friday afternoon at a City Hall news conference.
+Moore announced his decision, earlier confirmed with law enforcement sources by the NBC4 I-Team, at a City Hall news conference with Mayor Karen Bass.

 Bass said Moore agreed to stay on in a consulting role for the interim chief, who will be appointed when he steps down at the end of February.